John 20:30–31

 John 20:30–31 are the final two verses of the twentieth chapter of the Gospel of John in the New Testament.
 They set out a statement of purpose for the whole gospel.
-They may have formed the original ending of the gospel, as John 21 is considered by some scholars to have been a later addition.
+The two verses, which suddenly moves from the account of Jesus' second appearance among his disciples to this summative statement, form a first epilogue to what the evangelist calls "this book".

 Content

 The text in Koine Greek, according to the Textus Receptus, reads: